Support Groups

 Jamie Frey’s middle child, Hadleigh, was born prematurely in 2021 and died shortly after birth.
 Suddenly navigating grief and parenting after loss, she found support among other bereaved parents on a similar journey.
 With an understanding of how important connection is, Jamie is grateful for the opportunity to co-facilitate the Pregnancy After Loss support group.

 Marie Frietze is a mother in the Burlington area.
-She has two living children with her husband, ages 10 and 7.
+She has two living children with her husband, ages 12 and 9.
 Prior to the births of her living children, her daughter, Magdalena, died 12 years ago due to complications from a heart defect, one day after she was born.
 Marie subsequently experienced another loss via miscarriage.
-Marie currently co-facilitates the Pregnancy After Loss and TTC support group.
+Marie currently co-facilitates the Parenting Support Circle.

 Leigh Marthe lives and works in Brattleboro, VT.
 She is the mother of three adult living children and "Nana" to her grandchildren.
 Her son, Eli, was born nearly full-term in 1996 and died two days after his birth as a result of complications stemming from an undetected early amnion rupture and disruptions to his development in utero.
 Leigh considers Eli's short life and death to be a gift.
 "I've learned so much from my son.
 These lessons have made me a better mother to my other children and infinitely more loving and compassionate to those who experience deep loss.
 Empty Arms is a community I didn't have until 2023 and I am grateful beyond words for this space to share my experience of losing an infant child.”